microfoam/maximal/README.md

 Older code versions are saved in the "Pointbreak/" directory.
 Some of the file descriptions below may be a bit outdated but still convey the spirit of this project.

+Most of the scripts in this directory are for program development and testing purposes.

 _______________________________________________
 FILES: surfboard-*